What Is the CFA Exam?

 Who Takes This Exam?

-The CFA Program attracts professionals and students who want careers in investment management, equity research, fixed income analysis, portfolio management, risk management, and related fields.
-Typical candidates include finance and economics graduates, working analysts at asset management firms, and career changers moving into the investment industry.
+The CFA Program draws professionals and students aiming for investment management, equity research, fixed income analysis, portfolio management, risk management, and adjacent roles.
+You will see finance and economics graduates, working analysts at asset management firms, and career changers trying to break into the investment industry.

-The CFA charter carries significant weight in hiring for buy-side and sell-side roles.
-Many asset managers and research firms list the CFA charter (or progress toward it) as a preferred or required qualification.
+The charter carries real weight in buy-side and sell-side hiring.
+Plenty of asset managers and research firms list the CFA charter, or visible progress toward it, as a preferred or required qualification.

-Candidates span a wide range of experience levels.
-Some begin the program during their final year of undergraduate studies, while others start several years into their careers.
+Experience levels are all over the map.
+Some candidates start during their final undergraduate year; others begin several years into a career.
 CFA Institute reports that candidates come from over 170 countries.

 Exam Structure and Format